ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ---

-Q. The algorithm depicted in Fig. 6.1 was found in an old book about ensembling.
-Name the algorithm.
+### Q: The algorithm depicted in Fig. 6.1 was found in an old book about ensembling.
+Name the

+algorithm.

 ```